jmickey/blog-hugo/content/posts/80-interviews-5-weeks.md

 Over the 5 weeks I spent interviewing I spoke with a total of 39 companies, or should I say - I remembered to keep records of interviewing with 39 companies.
 It's worth noting that I may have missed a few companies, and I didn't keep a record of every time I spoke with a new recruiter.

-Of those 39, I declined to continue with 20.
-This was for a range of reasons, including salary, culture, thoughts and focus on diversity, or location - more on this later in the post.
+Of those 39 I declined to continue with 20.
+This was for a range of reasons - including salary, culture, thoughts and focus on diversity, or location (more on this later).
 8 companies declined to progress with my application; 6 "ghosted" me, which in this context means that I never heard from them again after an interview (and in most cases even after I attempted to follow-up); and finally - I received 5 official offers.

 ![Company Interview Progression](/images/2019/05/interview-progression.png"Company Progession Over the 5 Weeks")